- About Us

 - News & Events

 Carving out a unique identity within a competitive global environment is a challenge for many students and institutions.
-This challenge was the primary impetus for the creation of the ECU Health Sciences Campus (HSC) Student Union: create a space that manifests the values, ideals, and aspirations of both Health Sciences students and the various schools which needed a unifying identity.
+This challenge was the primary impetus for the creation of the ECU Health Sciences Campus (HSC) Student Union: to create a space that manifests the values, ideals, and aspirations of both Health Sciences students and the various schools which needed a unifying identity.
 The HSC Student Union’s beacon is at the epicenter of ECU’s transformative HSC and has become a place where interdisciplinary discussions can foster big ideas.

 One of the more interesting aspects of the design is the promotion of active design principles.
 The design team worked to make the entire building as open as possible, with all stairs being situated to be more convenient and experientially rewarding than riding the elevator.
 The three-story glass beacon will one day be the center point of a future campus quadrangle.
 A stainless steel slide connects the third level of the beacon to the second level.